Islandora/documentation/docs/installation/manual/preparing_a_webserver.md

 - A user at the system level named `postgres`; this will be the only user, by default, that has permission to run the `psql` binary and have access to Postgres configurations
 - A binary executable at `/usr/bin/psql`, which anyone - even `root` - will get kicked out of the moment they run it, since only the `postgres` user has permission to run any Postgres commands
-- A series of configurations that live in `/etc/postgresql/10/main` which can be used to modify how PostgreSQL works.
+- A series of configurations that live in `/etc/postgresql/11/main` which can be used to modify how PostgreSQL works.

-### Configure Postgresql 10 For Use With Drupal
+### Configure Postgresql 11 For Use With Drupal

 A modification needs to be made to the PostgreSQL configuration in order for Drupal to properly install and function.
-This change can be made to the main configuration file at `/etc/postgresql/10/main/postgresql.conf`:
+This change can be made to the main configuration file at `/etc/postgresql/11/main/postgresql.conf`:

 **Before**:
 > 558 | #bytea_output = ‘hex’                      # hex, escape

 **After**:
 > 558 | bytea_output = ‘escape’

+(Remove the "# hex, escape" comment and change the value from "hex" to "escape")

 The `postgresql` service should be restarted to accept the new configuration: